g3Mo/gemo/content/posts/2019-29-10---Scientific-explorer-vs-Scientific-Consumer.md

 Just make you sure don't forget the experimentation and testing part.
 Self-deception is scarily high among Scientific explorers.

-With the knowledge and the collaboration that internet provides nowadays, the number of people who can afford and actually be scientific explorers and use the scientific method in their domain is higher that ever.
+With the knowledge and the collaboration that internet provides nowadays, the number of people who can afford to and actually be full-time scientific explorers and use the scientific method in their domain is higher that ever.

 If you already have a bent of scientific explorer state of mind, it’s not worth your time being just a consumer.